jarrah31/Google-StreetView-Publish-WebGUI/README.md

 ![image](https://github.com/jarrah31/Google-StreetView-Publish/assets/3072303/c5e2ecdb-92a4-45a1-87ce-476684b247a1)

 # Installation Instructions
+The comprehensive installation steps for the Google StreetView Publish WebGUI are required because this is a self-hosted setup.
+It covers configuring your local environment with Python and Git, cloning the project repository, and setting up a virtual environment to manage dependencies.
+Additionally, you need to create a Google Cloud Developer Project to access the required APIs for publishing photospheres.
+This involves creating API keys and OAuth 2.0 credentials, ensuring secure and authenticated interactions with Google StreetView services.
+The detailed steps ensure your system is correctly configured to run the web app locally.
 ## macOS
 ### Install Python and Git
 Before you start, you should have [Homebrew](https://brew.sh/) installed on your macOS.
 If it's not installed, open a terminal window and paste the following command: